4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 "But we believe now," he said, "and that's where it all starts, with the belief system. ...
 When you have guys like that who are truly your brothers, anything's possible."

-This is the Wolverines' eighth trip to the Final Four, but if they win the national championship, it would also only be their second in school history and their first since 1989.
+This is the Wolverines' eighth trip to the Final Four, but if they win the national championship, it would also be only their second in school history and their first since 1989.
 The Fab Five team that garnered so much attention for starting five freshmen — an anomaly at the time in college basketball — lost in the 1992 championship game.

 They did, however, change the length of basketball shorts forever.